Dixon Resource Officer Mark Dallas Honored In Springfield

-CHICAGO (CBS) — Thunderous applause erupted in the state capitol Wednesday for the school resource officer who risked his life to stop a shooting at Dixon High School.
+CHICAGO (CBS) — Thunderous applause erupted in the state capitol Wednesday for the school resource officer who risked his life to stop a shooting at Dixon High School on May 16.

 CBS 2 Political Reporter Derrick Blakley reports Mark Dallas humbly insisted that he did what any police officer would do in that situation.